Thursday, December 7, 2023

 The 1882 steel die was engraved by William Ridgway of the firm Bradbury, Wilkinson in London, arriving in Brisbane on 19 April 1882.
 It was in an unclear state with a 1mm solid edging which was removed before the die was used

-• On thin card in blue, rose, lilac and black
+• Rejected Die - on thin card in blue, rose, lilac and black

 • Uncleared state - 1 mm solid edging, in black on card